TomasLePec/dev-challenge-node/README.md

     actorObjectId,
     ...
   ],
-}
+}'

 #### DELETE
-'/movies/id' delete the id match movie.
+ - '/movies/id' delete the id match movie.

 ### TV Shows

 #### GET
-'/tvShows' return a list of all the tvShows on database.
+ - '/tvShows' return a list of all the tvShows on database.
 Show The Title, director, and number of seasons.

-'/tvShows/id' return tvShow data that match the id.
+ - '/tvShows/id' return tvShow data that match the id.
 Show, title, seasons, and number on episodes in each season.

-'/tvShows/id/season/episode' id: tvShow objectId, season: number of season, episode: numebr of episode.
+ - '/tvShows/id/season/episode' id: tvShow objectId, season: number of season, episode: numebr of episode.
 Returns that specific episode data.

 #### POST
-'/tvShows' This endpoint create a TVShow with random director and actors per episode (Max of 5 actors per episode).
+ - '/tvShows' This endpoint create a TVShow with random director and actors per episode (Max of 5 actors per episode).
-Body: {
+ - 'Body: {
   name: string;
   seasons: number;
   episodes: number;
-}
+}'

 #### DELETE
-'/tvShows/id' delete the id match movie.
+ - '/tvShows/id' delete the id match movie.